All N-Series Tractors–Ford-Ferguson 9N, 2N, and Ford 8N

 The inside does not look any better.
 What's left of the choke plate assembly was rattling around inside the carb.
 The main mixture screw is frozen, and the carb body screws were rusted in place.
 Using the proper size screwdriver, I did manage to coax all four body screws out, without damaging the heads.
 The throttle plate and shaft are brass, so those came out easy.
 The main nozzle on this carb was so rotten, it snapped off when I tried to loosen it.
 None of the jets would come out either.
 I had to drill them all, pick the threads out, and run a tap in every hole.
 The other carb used in this step-by-step is hopefully much more typical of any carbs you will be working on.

 B2—Check the idle speed screw.
-In this case count turns OUT until the throttle plate is completely closed.
+In this case, count turns OUT until the throttle plate is completely closed.
 That is often hard to get exactly.
 Don't worry about it too much.

 B5—Carefully unscrew the fuel elbow fitting.
 This fitting is soft and easily bent.
-I keep a few old fuel line fitting nuts around so I can twist one in the fuel line connection of the elbow to help support the fitting before putting a wrench on it.
+I keep a few old fuel line fitting nuts around so I can twist one in the elbow to help support the fitting before putting a wrench on it.
 Put the wrench inboard as close to the carb as you can get it.
 The fitting should have a fuel screen on the inside end.
 If not, make sure it isn't broken off and wadded up inside the carb.

 B6—Time to remove the carb top.
 Four corner screws secure the top.
-Pick or grind a screwdriver that fits snug in the slot and hold it in place firmly so you don't damage the screws.
+Select or grind a screwdriver that fits snug in the slot and hold it in place firmly so you don't damage the screws.
 These usually come out easy.
 You may need to pry around the edge a bit to separate the bottom half of the carb from the gasket material.
 You want the gasket to stay with the top of the carb if possible.
 We will see why in a minute.
 The float assembly is mostly below the gasket, but it's hinged to the top, so there is less chance of bending something if it all comes out still attached to the carb top.